 - Menu Planner pages

 I put my goals first, because I like to review this section every day.
 It helps keep me on track, and it’s a great reminder of the things I want to accomplish.
 Of course, you can set up your binder whatever way works best for you!
-This binder is also a great place to store anything food or fitness related, like new recipes or workout routines you find in magazines.
+This printable food and exercise journal is also a great place to store anything food or fitness related, like new recipes or workout routines you find in magazines.

 Have a little fun with your binder!
 On my goals worksheet, I added cute washi tape to highlight my goals, and I used my favorite gel pens to write everything out.

 I also like to use washi tape to highlight things in my daily food and fitness tracker, and sometimes I’ll even add stickers if I accomplish a goal, or if it’s just a great day.
-I’ve found that if I make it fun, then I’m more likely to keep up with it.
+I’ve found that if I make it fun, then I’m more likely to keep up with daily food diary.

 If you don’t want to create a binder, a simple clipboard is a great place to keep this free printable Food and Fitness Tracker organized.